First Unitarian Universalist Society of Middleborough

 Article IV: Membership

-a) Thirty days after signing the membership book, the new member may participate in voting at a meeting of the Society, and shall be eligible for election to a position on the Parish Committee.
+a) Thirty days after becoming a member, the new member may participate in voting at a meeting of the Society and shall be eligible for election to a position on the Parish Committee.

 b) In accordance with Massachusetts law, only members eighteen (18) years of age or older may vote on or append their signatures to matters dealing directly with the investment or expenditure of Society funds or the purchase and sale or transfer of any Society property, real or personal.